 Meet the Staff:

-Martyna has been volunteering with the Canadian Adaptive Climbing Society since 2019.
-Martyna is a registered Occupational Therapist with experience in functional and cognitive rehabilitation, working with various neurological and chronic illness populations.
+Danica has been volunteering with the Canadian Adaptive Climbing Society since 2019.
+She is a registered Occupational Therapist in BC with experience working with various populations, including neurological, chronic illness, and Motor Vehicle Collision (MVC) rehabilitation.

 Tony has been a strong presence for the Canadian Adaptive Climbing Society and in supporting the therapeutic climbing program.
 Tony has many years of climbing experience and knowledge on adaptive techniques and safety systems that are implemented in the therapeutic program sessions.